jundalisay/spblist/content/en/research/ancient/mayan/popol/part-1/chapter-03.md

 ---

-Immediately, the wooden figures were annihilated, destroyed, broken up, and killed.
+Immediately, the wooden figures were annihilated, destroyed, broken up, and killed.*

+{{< n n="These were the Atlanteans.
+They were killed because they became too advanced as humans" >}}

 A flood was brought about by the Heart of Heaven.
 A great flood was formed which fell on the heads of the wooden creatures.

 Of tzité, the flesh of man was made, but when woman was fashioned by the Creator and the Maker, her flesh was made of rushes.

 These were the materials the Creator and the Maker wanted to use in making them.